PavlopoulosLab/OnTheFly/README.md

 >     sudo ./install_dependencies.sh

 4. Install [R](https://cloud.r-project.org/bin/windows/) (version 3.6.1 or newer) and [R-studio](https://www.rstudio.com/products/rstudio/download/#download) for Windows.
-5. Install all required libraries in R (or in R-studio), by loading an running the "install_libraries.R" script.
+5. Install all required libraries in R (or in R-studio), by loading and running the "install_libraries.R" script.
 6. Open the tool's project file (OnTheFly.rproj) in R-studio, select  **ui.R**, **server.R** or **global.R** and click "Run App".
 The first time you do this, your antivirus or firewall may request that you grant access to a program called "wsl".
 This is a component of the WSL environment that allows you to run Linux applications in native Windows (i.e. outside the WSL environment).

 ----